BitcoinDesign/Guide/guide/principles/principles.md

 # Bitcoin design principles

-As a new technology, Bitcoin offers the opportunity of a decentralized open financial system without intermediaries.
+As a new technology, Bitcoin offers the opportunity of a decentralized open financial system, where participants share the role of securing the network.
+This is important to give everyone equal and direct access without needing intermediaries.
 To make this a reality, we encourage everyone that is working on products to deliberately support the core principles of designing for Bitcoin.
 Some of these come from the technology itself, and others from the behaviour and ethos of the community.
 Although every use case and product is different, all applications should strive to follow these principles.
 Diverging from them should only be done with very good reason.

 - [Decentralization](#decentralization)